Cobalt Strike Red Team Cheat Sheet

 Take the private key and certificate.
 Copy and paste it into Kali and name it cert.pem

-The /machine parameter tells Certify to auto-elevate to SYSTEM and assume the identity of the machine account.
+parameter tells Certify to auto-elevate to SYSTEM and assume the identity of the machine account.

 Group Policy

-This PowerView query will show the Security Identifiers (SIDs) of principals that can create new GPOs in the domain, which can be translated via ConvertFrom-SID.
+This PowerView query will show the Security Identifiers (SIDs) of principals that can create new GPOs in the domain, which can be translated via ConvertFrom-SID

 This query will return any GPO in the domain, where a 4-digit RID has WriteProperty, WriteDacl or WriteOwner.
 Filtering on a 4-digit RID is a quick way to eliminate the default 5xx results.